 Enjoy a moment of solitude and beautiful views with a scenic drive through restored tallgrass prairie.
 Keep an eye out for the herds of bison and elk that freely roam the 5,600-acre enclosure.
 Stop by the Learning Center to learn more about Iowa’s prairie grasses and natural wildlife.

-This safe haven for rescued farm animals offers “sanctuary strolls” to meet and feed animal residents, explore the unpaved walking trail, learn the animals’ stories and have a vegan picnic.
+This safe haven for rescued farm animals offers weekly “sanctuary strolls” to meet and feed animal residents, explore the unpaved walking trail, learn the animals’ stories and have a vegan picnic.
 They also hold events throughout the year and have an onsite store.

 Get up close and personal with quirky alpacas.
 Every weekend, the family opens the alpaca enclosure for guests to pet, feed and enjoy the many personalities these fuzzy creatures have.
 Entrance and pet food is free (donations are welcomed).
 Alpaca wool products are available for purchase in the onsite store.
+For a more intimate experience, book a hike with an alpaca, which are held throughout the week, to further explore the farm.